Seasonal Affective Disorder Treatment with

 Light boxes are one of the most effective ways to combat seasonal affective disorder.
 Yet many people struggle with this type of depression because of issues with their past, their coping, and more.
 Some people also experience SAD because of its relationship to other life events, such as:

-My role as a depression counselor and therapist is to try to determine what may be triggering your seasonal affective depression, figure out what issues are holding you back from coping, and helping you find ways to create long term changes that assist you in managing your symptoms.
+Our role as your depression counselor and therapist is to try to determine what may be triggering your seasonal affective depression, figure out what issues are holding you back from coping, and help you find ways to create long term changes that assist you in managing your symptoms.

-If you struggle with SAD or you just find that you don’t feel your best during the holidays, please call me today at (516) 732-0273.
-I have offices in Garden City, NY and Lawrence, NY, allowing those on Long Island the convenience of two different offices to help make travel easier.
+If you struggle with SAD or you just find that you don’t feel your best during the holidays, please call our Long Island psychologists today at (516) 732-0273.
+We have offices in Garden City, NY, and Rockville Centre, NY, allowing those on Long Island the convenience of two different offices to help make travel easier.

-I use an individualized depression treatment plan known as “Dynamic Experiential Learning” that integrates several popular styles of therapy in order to make sure that your specific needs, past, present, and future are all addressed in therapy.
-I believe in making sure that each and every one of my depression clients is treated as an individual, and that we focus on the strategies that will help you understand yourself better, and ultimately help you with your depression symptoms.
+We believe in making sure that each and every one of our depression clients is treated as an individual, and that we focus on the strategies that will help you understand yourself better, and ultimately help you with your depression symptoms.